-We also recognize that the Schrems II decision has generated uncertainty about the impact of United States law on data transfers and on the role of Google LLC, a U.S. company, as the data importer under SCCs entered with Google Cloud customers.
+We also recognize that the Schrems II decision has generated uncertainty about the impact of United States law on data transfers and on the role of Google LLC, a U.S. company, as the data importer under SCCs entered to protect Google Cloud customer data.
 Many customers have questions about the classification of Google Cloud and our services under U.S. law as well as specific questions around U.S. Executive Order 12333 (EO 12333) and Title 50 United States Code (U.S.C.) § 1881a (FISA 702), both of which were considered by the CJEU.
 To address these issues, we have set out specific information about those laws and their application to Google Cloud products below.